 Travel & Dreaming Big

-We didn’t have a lot of money growing up, so my mom and I were not able to do some of the fun “girly-girl” things that moms and daughters often do.
-I’m really looking forward to spending time with Elle at the spa or going shopping together.
-These might sound a little cliché, but I believe they become important memories for mothers and daughters.
-I can imagine that if my mom were still here, she’d want to be with Elle and me, getting our nails done, and celebrating the amazing women we’ve become.
+These might sound a little cliché, yet I believe they become important memories for mothers and daughters.
+I can imagine that if my mom were still here, she’d want to be with Elle and me, cooking, getting our nails done, and celebrating the amazing women we’ve become.

 With Thanks and Gratitude

-So much has happened in my life, and a lot has changed since I became a mother.
-I’m looking forward to all the years of motherhood to come.
-Right now, I’m happy to have this time with Elle and do all that I can to set a good example for her.
 This special day really makes me stop and think about all the moms in the world.
 It’s so much more than biology – it’s all the women who care for their families, for other people’s children, for each other, and for our world.

-I’m wishing a fabulous day to all of you who care for others, and sending gratitude to all our mothers near and far, present and departed.
-Where would we be without our wonderful moms and mom-figures?
+I’m wishing a love-filled day to all of you who care for others, and sending gratitude to all our mothers near and far, present and departed.

 Happy Mother’s Day!